 New regulations on food inspection come into effect.
 Water utilities are classified as food companies for the first time.

 The hot water utility in Nesjavellir comes into use in 1990 where groundwater is heated and transported to the capital area.
-It generates 120 MW of electricity and 300 MW of geothermal energy.
+It currently generates 120 MW of electricity and 300 MW of geothermal energy.

 The origins of the hot water utility in Borgarfjörður can be traced back to the 1960’s when geothermal energy measurements started in the area.
 After some fruitless testing by Borgarfjörður and Akranes, a preliminary examination of the thermal springs of Deildartunguhver revealed that it would be cost-effective to exploit their heat in the hot water utility.
 These hot springs are the most abundant in Iceland and the whole of Europe.
 The hot water utility was formally founded in Hvanneyri in 1979.